kdoore/CS1335-Documentation/_build/html/_sources/hsbSlider.txt

 	for( int i = 0; i <= 255 ; i ++ ){

-		float hueVal = hueMapping( i, sWidth) // values in the range of 0-255 for any width slider
+		float hueValue = hueMapping( i, sWidth) // local variable within for loop: values in the range of 0-255

-		stroke( hueVal , 255, 255 )  // i is hue value, 255 is max value for saturation and brightness
+		stroke( hueValue , 255, 255 )  // i is hue value, 255 is max value for saturation and brightness

 		line(i, yPos, i, yPos + sHeight )  // the line is vertical at x=i, y values are yPos, and yPos+ sHeight